fcmlau/SDWN/README.md

 # SDWN
-This a paper lates file link for SDWN
+This a paper latex file link for SDWN